-Their Design vs. Original Design
+Readymade vs. Original Design

-Of course, there will always be those who are willing to sacrifice a unique look in exchange for a lower price.
+There will always be those who are willing to sacrifice a unique look in exchange for a lower price.
 In that case, there are other worthy arguments to make.

 Locked In vs. Freedom to Move

-This is especially the case for small businesses that may not have a team of experts in-house.
-It’s also an area where an experienced web designer can really be an asset.
+This is especially the case for small businesses.
+They may not have a team of experts on hand.
+It’s also an area where an experienced web designer can be an asset.

-Plus, the personal relationship we develop with a client means that we are invested in their success.
+Plus, the personal relationships we develop with clients mean that we are invested in their success.
 They’re not just another number.
 They’re a person who can rely on you to provide great service.

 An Investment in Growth

-These days, many of the low-cost site builders provide a respectable product and have a legitimate place in the market.
+Many of the low-cost site builders provide a respectable product and have a legitimate place in the market.
 But in general, they’re for those with either extremely low budgets or a real DIY spirit.

-Those who are in need of a website are hearing mixed messages about which path they should choose.
-While some of the larger site builder tools out there can afford huge ad campaigns, the rest of us have to rely on the quality of our portfolios and communication skills.
+Those who need a website are hearing mixed messages about which path to choose.
+Some site builder tools can afford huge ad campaigns to tout their services.
+The rest of us must rely on the quality of our portfolios and communication skills.

 Thankfully, that more personal approach provides us with the opportunity to show our true value.